retiman/clj-httpc/Readme.md

 A Clojure HTTP library thinly wrapping the [Apache HttpComponents](http://hc.apache.org/) client.
 This repository is forked from [clj-http](http://hc.apache.org); it will try to allow you to access the wrapped HttpComponents library if you need to.

+NOTE: ALL APIs ARE SUBJECT TO CHANGE WITHOUT NOTICE.

 Thanks go to the [clj-sys](https://github.com/clj-sys) guys for writing the original implementation.

 ## Features